For engineering hiring teams

 What if a candidate has never used AI tools before?

-The welcome page walks them through the tools — inline complete, chat, terminal agent, web search — before the timer starts.
+The welcome page walks them through the assistant (chat, file editing, and test runs) before the timer starts.
 AI usage isn't required, just permitted.
 Strong candidates who prefer not to use AI still pass; the rubric rewards good judgment, and that includes knowing when to skip the assistant.

 Is it accessible for candidates with disabilities?